Keyboard shortcuts

 CrateRole

-aozora-cliThe aozora binary (check / fmt / render).
+aozora-cliThe aozora binary (check / fmt / schema / kinds / explain / pandoc).

 aozora-ffiC ABI driver.
 Opaque handles, JSON-encoded structured data.
 Locally relaxes unsafe_code; every block carries a // SAFETY: comment.